OsKaR31415/cours/série de fonctions convergence.md

 > FROM -#cours AND -#exercice AND -"daily" AND -#excalidraw AND -#MOC
 > WHERE any(map([up, up.up, up.up.up, up.up.up.up], (x) => econtains(x, this.file.link)))
 > WHERE file != this.file
-> SORT up!=this.file.link, up.up.up.up, up.up.up, up.up, up
+> SORT up!=this.file.link, up.up.up.up, up.up.up, up.up, up, file.name
 > ```